-A lactoferrin test may be ordered when a person has symptoms that suggest that intestinal inflammation may be present and when a doctor wants to distinguish between IBD and a non-inflammatory bowel condition.
+A lactoferrin test may be ordered when a person has symptoms that suggest that intestinal inflammation may be present and when a healthcare practitioner wants to distinguish between IBD and a non-inflammatory bowel condition.

-Testing for lactoferrin may be performed when a doctor wants to determine whether an endoscopy (colonoscopy or sigmoidoscopy) is likely or less likely to be necessary.
+Testing for lactoferrin may be performed when a healthcare practitioner wants to determine whether an endoscopy (colonoscopy or sigmoidoscopy) is likely or less likely to be necessary.

 When a person has been diagnosed with IBD, a lactoferrin test may be ordered whenever a flare-up is suspected, both to confirm disease activity and to evaluate its severity.

-An elevated lactoferrin indicates that inflammation is likely present and active in the gastrointestinal tract but does not indicate either its location or cause.
+An elevated lactoferrin level in the stool indicates that inflammation is likely present and active in the digestive tract but does not indicate either its location or cause.
 In general, the degree of elevation is associated with the severity of the inflammation.
 An endoscopy (colonoscopy or sigmoidoscopy) may be indicated as a follow-up test.